Course types and considerations

 For a standalone microcredential or short course, complete a proposal, secure your required workload allocation, and get approval from your Head of School or equivalent unit head.

 For a Professional Development event or webinar these are usually designed by the relevant academic or other product owner.
 If wanting to use BrightSpace micro site to facilitate registration and payment, email microcredentials@csu.edu.au.
-A Cherwell request can be logged to get general Design, Development and Review support for the development of learning resources if required.
+A Cherwell request can be logged to get general Design, Development and Review support if required.

 For the purposes of our micros and short courses it is important to consider who your intended audience is and their specific needs.